 Associate Research Fellow (Named Researcher)

-I have worked as a member of the Monogenic Diabetes group since June 2009, using high-throughput (‘Next Generation’) sequencing techniques for the discovery of novel causative mutations in neonatal diabetes, hyperinsulinism and other diseases of pancreatic dysfunction.
+I have worked as a member of the Monogenic Diabetes group since June 2009, using high-throughput (‘Next Generation’) sequencing techniques for the discovery of novel causative genes and mutations in neonatal diabetes, hyperinsulinism and other diseases of pancreatic dysfunction.
 This work has been carried out in close association with the Department of Molecular Genetics at the Royal Devon and Exeter NHS Foundation Trust, and having initially implemented these techniques for research studies, we have now been able to transfer these into the diagnostic setting, offering rapid, high-throughput testing not only for monogenic diabetes but for a wide range of inherited diseases.
 As well as continuing this work, I am also developing high sensitivity methods for the non-invasive detection of specific diabetes mutations in pregnant mothers, which will help inform clinical care during and after pregnancy and reduce the risk of complications such as macrosomia (see 'Research').
 This work will bring together molecular genetic techniques with cutting-edge detection methods to allow delivery of truly personalized healthcare.

 Prior to moving to Exeter, my experience as a protein biochemist gave me opportunities to collaborate with the Monogenic Diabetes and Molecular Genetics groups on interpreting the effects of novel missense variants.
 This work has continued throughout my time in Exeter, and involves the analysis of protein sequence and structure using freely-available bioinformatics tools, to try to gain insights into the effect of mutations on protein function.
 Since such effects are highly context-specific, this usually requires interpretation of potential molecular defects on a case-by-case basis, and this represents a challenge in the era of high-throughput sequencing and variant discovery.